 One of the pleasures of travel for book lovers is discovering independent bookstores.
-Just as readers discover new worlds in the pages of a book, bookstores are an opportunity to explore the culture and community of the neighborhoods and cities they serve.
+Just as readers get to experience new worlds in the pages of a book, bookstores are an opportunity to explore into the culture and community of the neighborhoods and cities they serve.

 Grand Rapids is fortunate to host a number of independent bookstores, each with its own distinct character and focus, all providing a welcoming refuge for people who love the written word.